Born for Hell

 Born for Hell (German: Die Hinrichtung, "The Execution"; also released as Naked Massacre) is a 1976 horror film directed by Denis Héroux, and starring Mathieu Carrière, Debra Berger, and Christine Boisson.
 Its plot follows a disturbed American Vietnam War veteran who, after arriving in Belfast, terrorizes a house full of international female nursing students.
 The film is set against the historical backdrops of the Northern Ireland conflict and the December Raids in North Vietnam.
-The screenplay is loosely based on the crimes of serial killer Richard Speck, who murdered eight nursing students in Chicago, Illinois in 1966.
+The screenplay is loosely based on the crimes of mass murderer Richard Speck, who murdered eight nursing students in Chicago, Illinois in 1966.
+The websites Letterboxd and The Grindhouse Database list this movie as belonging to the vetsploitation subgenre.

 Plot

-In late 1972 Belfast, during the early stages of the Northern Ireland conflict, a disturbed American soldier, Cain Adams, has arrived after having deserted in the Vietnam War.
-Though eager to return to the United States, Cain is unable to board a ship from Belfast for approximately one week.
+In late 1972 Belfast, during the early stages of the Northern Ireland conflict, a disturbed American soldier named Cain Adams arrives after deserting in the Vietnam War.
+Eager to return to the United States, Cain is unable to board a ship from Belfast for approximately one week.
 While meandering around the city, Cain eventually meets a middle-aged prostitute who propositions him.
 In her apartment, Cain humiliates her and threatens her with a knife before leaving.

 Meanwhile, a group of eight young international female nursing students—Bridget, Christine, Leila, Jenny, Pam, Amy, Catherine, and Eileen—are preparing for their last week of exams before graduation.
 One afternoon, the women gather in the house they share to celebrate Eileen's birthday.
+Leila, who is pregnant, eagerly states that her birthday is next and wishes for a small cupboard.
 Bridget, en route home from a shift at the hospital, witnesses a shooting in the streets that kills a man.
-Cain simultaneously stumbles upon the women's residence, entering through a door in the kitchen.
-He is met by Christine and Amy, who offer him food and a bottle of wine before sending him on his way.
+Simultaneously, Cain stumbles upon the women's residence, entering through a door in the kitchen.
+He is met by Amy and Leila, who offer him food and a bottle of wine before sending him on his way.
 Pam subsequently leaves for her night shift at the hospital.

 Later that evening, Christine, alone with Jenny, confesses that she has romantic feelings for her, while Christine attempts to calm Jenny, who is shaken by the death she witnessed earlier that day.
 Meanwhile, unbeknownst to the women, Cain returns to the house and breaks in through a downstairs window, confronting Jenny and Christine in the living room.
 Cain rounds the women up, as Amy attempts to negotiate with him, believing he wants to rob them.
-Holding them at knifepoint, he proceeds to bind their hands, promising them that he will let them free once Pam returns from her night shift.
+Holding them at knifepoint, he proceeds to bind their hands, promising to let them go once Pam returns from her night shift.
 While doing so, he recounts anecdotes from his childhood, including his aunt telling him he was "born for hell" because he regularly missed Sunday church services; on his arm, Cain shows the women a tattoo he has of the phrase.